SD-WAN: History

-WANs were very important for the development of networking technologies in general and were for a long time one of the most important application of networks both for military and enterprise applications.
-The ability to communicate data over large distances was one of the main driving factors for the development of data communications technologies, as it made it possible to overcome the distance limitations, as well as shortening the time necessary to exchange messages with other parties.
+WANs were very important for the development of networking in general and for a long time one of the most important applications of networks both for military and enterprise applications.
+The ability to communicate data over long distances was one of the main driving factors for the development of data communications, as it made it possible to overcome the distance limitations, as well as shortening the time necessary to exchange messages with other parties.

-Legacy WAN technologies allowed communication over circuits connecting two or more endpoints.
-Earlier technologies supported point-to-point communication over a slow speed circuit, usually between two fixed locations.
-As technology evolved, WAN circuits became faster and more flexible.
-Innovations like circuit and packet switching (in the form of X.25, ATM and later Internet Protocol or Multiprotocol Label Switching communications) allowed communication to become more dynamic, supporting ever-growing networks.
+Legacy WANs allowed communication over circuits connecting two or more endpoints.
+Earlier networking supported point-to-point communication over a slow speed circuit, usually between two fixed locations.
+As networking progressed, WAN circuits became faster and more flexible.
+Innovations like circuit and packet switching (in the form of X.25, ATM and later Internet Protocol or Multiprotocol Label Switching) allowed communication to become more dynamic, supporting ever-growing networks.

-The need for strict control, security and quality of service meant that multinational corporations were very conservative in leasing and operating their WANs.
+The need for strict control, security and quality of service (QOS) meant that multinational corporations were very conservative in leasing and operating their WANs.
 National regulations restricted the companies that could provide local service in each country, and complex arrangements were necessary to establish truly global networks.
-All that changed with the growth of the Internet, which allowed entities around the world to connect to each other.
+All that changed with the growth of the Internet, which permitted entities around the world to connect to each other.
 However, over the first years, the uncontrolled nature of the Internet was not considered adequate or safe for private corporate use.

 Independent of safety concerns, connectivity to the Internet became a necessity to the point where every branch required Internet access.
 At first, due to safety concerns, private communications were still done via WAN, and communication with other entities (including customers and partners) moved to the Internet.

 As the Internet grew in reach and maturity, companies started to evaluate how to leverage it for private corporate communications.
 During the early 2000s, application delivery over the WAN became an important topic of research and commercial innovation.
-Over the next decade, increasing computing power made it possible to create software-based appliances that were able to analyze traffic and make informed decisions in real time, making it possible to create large-scale overlay networks over the public Internet that could replicate all the functionality of legacy WANs, at a fraction of the cost.
+Over the next decade, increasing computing power made it possible to create software-based appliances that were able to analyze traffic and make informed decisions without delays, making it possible to create large-scale overlay networks over the public Internet that could replicate all the functionality of legacy WANs, at a fraction of the cost.

-SD-WAN combines several technologies to create full-fledged private networks, with the ability to dynamically share network bandwidth across the connection points.
+SD-WAN combines several networking aspects to create full-fledged private networks, with the ability to dynamically share network bandwidth across the connection points.
 Additional enhancements include central controllers, zero-touch provisioning, integrated analytics and on-demand circuit provisioning, with some network intelligence based in the cloud, allowing centralized policy management and security.

 Networking publications started using the term SD-WAN to describe this new networking trend as early as 2014.
 With the rapid shift to remote work as a result of lockdowns and stay at home orders during the COVID-19 pandemic, SD-WAN grew in popularity as a way of connecting remote workers.